phos-tou-kosmou/From-The-Git-Go/README.md

 ### Current Status as of July 12, 2019

-    It seems that if you would like to validate a tool like from-the-Git-Go, then you must authenticate with a bearer token; however, from the Linux CLI one would be able to authenticate with credentials after executing the curl.
+    It seems that if you would like to validate a tool, such as, From-The-Git-Go, then you must authenticate with a bearer token utilizing oAuth 2.0; however, from the Linux CLI one would be able to authenticate with credentials after executing a methodless curl.

-    I was hoping this was the case, but Golang requires a method to issue an http protocol and for good reason.
-Therefore, I could most likely dump the data into a bash script and easily fire the command.
-To be honest, this is just a super fancy alias and most developer probably set this as newrepo or something of the like; however, I had a lot of fun making this.
+    I was hoping this was the case for this implementation, but Golang requires a method to issue an http protocol and for good reason.
+Therefore, I would most likely dump the data into a bash script and easily fire this command.

+    To be honest, From-The-Git-Go is just a super fancy alias and most developers probably set this as `newrepo` or something of the like; consequently, I had a lot of fun making this and learned a lot about flag, os.Args, and http request using Go.

     Refactoring thoughts:
         - Golang
-            Although I am still in the process of completing this, if I were to rewrite it with the flags library to try and recreate and actual CLI argumentation array
+            Although I am still in the process of completing this, if I were to rewrite it with Golang, I would use the flags library to try and recreate an actual CLI argumentation array
         - Best Practice
-            Bash...
+            Bash...just..Bash